 - UPDATE (09/07/2010) – a dolly! – I went a long time without one, and my joints are hating me because of it.
 Some shows will require you to park about a quarter-mile away from your booth, and you won’t want to carry everything by hand.
 If you don’t mind dealing with Harbor Freight’s non-existent customer service, they’ve got a foldable hand cart for about $60.
 The more expensive (and much more awesome) option is the Rock-N-Roller.

 Lighting and Power Source

 (optional, about $300)

 A lot of art shows will go past sunset.
 Some of them will offer a wall outlet for a fee, while others will leave you to fend for yourself in the dark.

 - Power source : marine deep cycle battery.
 It can hold a consistent charge for a lot longer than any other 12V battery.
 (Gel batteries are better than wet ones because they don’t leak.
-If your battery tips over during travel, you do not want battery acid to destroy your floor mats, trust me.)
+If your battery tips over during travel, you do not want battery acid to destroy your floor mats.
+Trust me, it smells awful.)

 - Use an inverter to convert the power from 12V to 120V.
 It’s just a little box with battery cables on one end, and three-prong wall outlets on the other.
-(This 750W Black & Decker from Lowe’s is awesome!)
+(This 750W Black & Decker from Lowe’s is what I use.)

-- Use extension cords, power strips, and lights all through your booth — use the 14W spiral-looking fluorescent ones or your battery won’t last.
-(I use 6 of them, and a full battery can power them for over 8 hours.)
+- Use extension cords, power strips, and lights all through your booth — use either 14W spiral fluorescent ones or LED bulbs.
+(I use 10 bulbs, and a full battery can power them for over 8 hours.)
 Some people use a mess of 50W halogens, but they must have a pile of batteries to extend the life past about 10 minutes.